grinn-global/docs/index.rst

    products/astra/index
    products/genio/index

-This documentation covers all aspects of working with Grinn's embedded platforms from the Astra and Genio series.
-It includes detailed information on the hardware, software, and development tools available for these platforms, as well as step-by-step guides for building and flashing images.
+This wiki provides comprehensive technical documentation for Grinn's Astra and Genio embedded platform series.
+It covers hardware specification, supported software, development tools, and step-by-step instructions for building and flashing firmware images.

-Whether you're evaluating the hardware or integrating it into your production environment, this guide provides the necessary steps to help you get started quickly and effectively.
+The source code and build tools are available on the official `Grinn GitHub organization <https://github.com/grinn-global>`_.

+For detailed specifications and additional resources, visit the `Grinn product pages <https://grinn-global.com/products>`_.

 Grinn AstraADA-1680
 -------------------